ponkis/mystral/README.md

 3. Open `Settings` from the app menu or tray menu.

-4. Configure Last.fm under the `Last.fm` category:
+4. Turn on and configure Last.fm under the `Last.fm` category:

    - API key
    - API secret